djradon/public-notes/blogs.carpe-noctem.2024-09-26-introducing-carpe-noctem.md

 If it happens, it's going to be wild!

+### The Cultural Multiverse

+In physics, the term *multiverse* refers to a possible "patchwork quilt of separate universes all bound by the same laws of physics."
+In science fiction, the popular imagination, and the Miles Morales Spider-Man movies, it establishes the existence of parallel universes where anything is possible.

+I use the term *cultural multiverse* to refer to collection of all the different imagined, artistic, and narrative realities that arise from human creativity across cultures and subcultures.
+It encompass literature, film, games, folklore, and virtual worlds.

 ### Modeling the Imaginary

-*Carpe Noctem* will also touch on conceptual modeling, i.e., how to think about and structure information and ideas.
+So *Carpe Noctem* will also touch on conceptual modeling, i.e., how to think about and structure information, ideas, fictional entities, and yes, alternate realities.

 [[Applied ontology|t.km.ontology.applied]] involves the investigation of the nature of various domains of interest (like fiction or roleplaying) and the cognitive and linguistic constructs we use to understand them.